jjacobson01/Project-2---Multithreaded-calculator/README.txt

 differently.
 For example, you could hunt for + or * in the expression, then check that there are "naked" numbers to the left and right.

-The shared variables at this point are num_ops and the buffer.
-If there is no synchronization or mutual exclusion, it is more than possible that these two variables will at one point become corrupted in the sense that the process of operations would mess up the strings and the increments of num_ops would be incorrect.